by Charles Dickens

 How It All Goes Down

-Oliver is born in a workhouse in a small town about 70 miles from London, England in the early part of the 19th century.
+Oliver is born in a workhouse in a small town about seventy miles from London, England in the early part of the 19th Century.
 His mother dies almost immediately after his birth.
 Nobody knows who she was, but the doctor notices that she wasn't wearing a wedding ring (scandalous!).

 At the coffin-maker’s shop, Oliver isn’t treated much better than he was at the workhouse or the child farm.
 The coffin-maker, Mr. Sowerberry, isn’t so bad, but his wife, Mrs. Sowerberry, and the other apprentice, Noah Claypole, have it in for Oliver from the start.
 Oliver gets in trouble for knocking Noah down (he totally had it coming).
 After being abused some more, Oliver decides to set out for London on foot.